scikit-learn-contrib/project-template/user_guide.md

 ```

 ### 4. Setting up Travis CI
-[TravisCI](https://travis-ci.org/) allows you to continuously build and test your code from Github
+[TravisCI](https://travis-ci.org/) allows you to continuously build and test
-to ensure that no code-breaking changes are pushed.
-After you sign up and authourize TravisCI,
+your code from Github to ensure that no code-breaking changes are pushed.
+After
-add your new repository to TravisCI so that it can start building it.
-The `travis.yml` file
+you sign up and authourize TravisCI, add your new repository to TravisCI so that
+it can start building it.
+The `travis.yml` file already contains the
-already contains the configuration required for Travis to build the project.
+configuration required for Travis to build the project.

 ### 5. Setting up Coveralls
-[Coveralls](https://coveralls.io/) reports code coverage statistics of your tests on each push.
-Sign up
+[Coveralls](https://coveralls.io/) reports code coverage statistics of your
-on Coveralls and add your repository so that Coveralls can start monitoring it.
-The project
+tests on each push.
+Sign up on Coveralls and add your repository so that
-already contains the required configuration for Coveralls to work.
+Coveralls can start monitoring it.
+The project already contains the required
+configuration for Coveralls to work.

 ### 6. Setting up Circle CI
-The project uses [CircleCI](https://circleci.com/) to build its documentation from
+The project uses [CircleCI](https://circleci.com/) to build its documentation
-the `master` branch and host it using [Github Pages](https://pages.github.com/).
-Again,
+from the `master` branch and host it using [Github Pages](https://pages.github.com/).
-you will need to Sign Up and authorize CircleCI.
-You will also need to modify
+Again,  you will need to Sign Up and authorize CircleCI.
+The configuration
+of CircleCI is governed by the `circle.yml` file.
+The process of pushing the
+build documentation takes place in the file